armaaniel/steak-and-eggs-spa/README.md

 ## Architecture

-- React/TypeScript frontend subscribes to ActionCable channels via a single WebSocket connection for real-time price updates
+- React/TypeScript frontend subscribes to real-time price updates via a single WebSocket connection
-- Portfolio value recalculates live as prices stream in, throttled to prevent excessive re-renders
 - Graceful loading states across all data fetching and page transitions
-- All API calls return graceful fallbacks in the event of network failures
+- All API calls set meaningful fallback values in the event of network failures
-- User inputs validate against available balance and share counts, disabling submission until valid
+- User inputs are validated, disabling submission until inputs are valid
+- Derived values calculate live as prices stream in
-- Debounced search with cached results from Redis on the backend
+- Debounced search
 - Multi-step buy/sell order flow with confirmation and order receipt

 ---

 ## Deep Dive

-### Real-Time Price Updates

-Prices update in real-time across the positions table and stock pages via a single Websocket connection.
-The positions table calculates unrealized P&L in both dollar value and percentage as prices stream in, color-coded to reflect gains and losses.

-### Portfolio Recalculation
+### WebSocket Management

-As prices stream in, the users portfolio's value recalculates client-side by reducing the latest prices of all their positions alongside their cash balance.
-This is throttled to once every 5 seconds to avoid excessive re-renders while still feeling live.
+The client shares a single WebSocket connection for all real-time price updates across components.
+It subscribes to updates for the current symbol on the stock page, or for all held positions on the home page.
+Subscriptions are cleaned up on unmount.

 ### Loading States

-Loading states are managed across all data fetching and page transitions so the UI gracefully loads content in.
+Content visibility is gated behind data fetch resolution.
+Elements render at zero opacity and fade in once their data arrives.

 ### Error Handling

-Every fetch call catches failures and sets fallback state so the UI always renders something usable.
+The app degrades gracefully on network failures, setting meaningful fallback values on every failed fetch.
+401 responses clear the stored auth token and redirect to login.
+Tables render inline error rows.

 ### Validations

-User inputs validate against available balance on buys and withdrawals, and available shares on sells, disabling submission until inputs are valid.
-Quantity and amount inputs are formatted and capped, and estimated cost updates live as the user types.
+User inputs are validated, disabling submission until inputs are valid.
+Inputs are formatted as currency as the user types, with max-length caps.

+### Reusable Components

+`TraceTable` is a generic table component that accepts a columns configuration — multiple views pass in their own columns and render functions.
+Sorting, pagination, empty states, and error states are handled internally.

+Login and signup share a single `AuthForm` component that adapts based on the current route.

+### Derived Values

+As prices stream in, the positions table calculates P&L and daily price change.
+The user's portfolio value recalculates client-side every 5 seconds.
+Estimated value on buy and sell orders update in real time as the user types.

 ## Tech Stack